Management Base

 In Japan, we formulated the Anti-Monopoly Act Compliance Manual and distributed copies to employees while holding a range of related seminars internally for both executives and employees.
 Moreover, we have introduced an in-house e-mail inspection system to monitor and prevent recurring violations of the competition law.

 Our overseas Group companies are required to report the activity status regarding compliance with competition laws to Niterra on a regular basis.
-In addition, the company’s teams in charge of affairs concerning competition laws and compliance visit the Group companies, where they audit the companies’ compliance systems and implementation status and check whether local employees are sufficiently aware of the related rules.
+In addition, the company’s teams in charge of affairs concerning competition laws and compliance, where they audit the companies’ compliance systems and implementation status and check whether local employees are sufficiently aware of the related rules.
 Seminars featuring guest speakers are also held.

 We will continue our education and auditing activities to ensure compliance with competition laws both in Japan and abroad.